soujanya-dev/google-takeout-chat-viewer/README.md

 ## Installation

-Download the latest binary for your OS from release section.
+Download the latest binary for your OS from the [release](https://github.com/soujanya-dev/google-takeout-chat-viewer/releases) section.

 ### Manual Installation